louisthomaspro/api-doc-template/README.md

 * Librairies, softwares to install.

 Ex :
-Oracle JDK 1.8+
-Maven 3.2+ (used for projects build, dependency and documentation) Eclipse IDE or VScode
-Spring Tools plugin : set of tools for Spring Boot (optional) Docker and docker-compose
+Oracle JDK 1.8+, Maven 3.2+ (used for projects build, dependency and documentation), Eclipse IDE or VScode, Spring Tools plugin : set of tools for Spring Boot (optional), Docker and docker-compose
 …